 The $66 million Lincoln Hall renovation is a model for this work.
 The building now features modern offices and classrooms while still showcasing historic features.
-As a part of the project, generous donor support provided funding for the Lincoln Scholars Initiative by naming spaces and dedicating courtyard pavers and theater chairs.
-Naming opportunities are still available.
-For more information about how you can contribute to a new gift for the ages, contact the LAS Office of Advancement.
+As a part of the project, generous donor support provided funding for the Lincoln Scholars Initiative by naming spaces throughout the building, and opportunities to do so are still available.
+For more information about how you can contribute, contact the LAS Office of Advancement.

 Altgeld and Illini Halls